- Rust 96%

 Quick Install

-Install herodo (the Rhai runner) with a single command:
+Install hero_do (the Rhai runner) with a single command:

 curl -sL https://forge.ourworld.tf/lhumina_code/hero_lib/raw/branch/main/scripts/install.sh | bash